devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/job-and-cronjob.md

 | `kind` | As with all other Kubernetes config, a Job and cronjob needs apiVersion, kind.cronjob and job also needs a section fields which is optional . these fields specify to deploy which job (conjob or job) should be kept. by default, they are set job. |

-## 2. Cronjob
+## 2. CronJob

-A Cronjob creates Jobs on a repeating schedule , One Cronjob object is like one line of a crontab (cron table) file.
+A CronJob creates jobs on a repeating schedule.
+One Cronjob object is like one line of a crontab (cron table) file.
 It runs a job periodically on a given schedule, written in Cron format.
- Cronjobs are meant for performing regular scheduled actions such as backups, report generation, and so on.
-Each of those tasks should be configured to recur indefinitely (for example: once a day / week / month); you can define the point in time within that interval when the job should start.
+ CronJobs are meant for performing regular scheduled actions such as backups, report generation, and so on.
+Each task must be configured to recur indefinitely (as an example: once a day / week / month).
+You can schedule the time within that interval when the job should start.

  ## **Example:**